jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

 ### Part6-1-1

-Model a 4-bit register with synchronous reset and load using the model provided above.
+Model a 4-bit register with synchronous reset and load using the abovementioned model.
 Develop a testbench and simulate the design.
 Assign Clk, D input, reset, load, and output Q.

 **lab6_1_1.v**